 Mario winced.
 "Sounds painful," he said.
 "Somehow, I don't think you can destroy the painting without destroying me.
 And besides, weren't you there when Bowser stole all of those Power Stars and the only way to travel to the places where he kept them was through those paintings?"

 The Toad shook his head.
 "I've not been in her Highness's service for all that long," he admitted.
 "I never expected to get a job at the castle in the first place but I get to see her, I often see you and your brother…"

-"Hey!" said Mario interrupting him.
+"Hey!"
+Mario interrupted.
 "Have you seen Luigi yet?
 He was supposed to come here but I got captured and I don't know where he is!"
 And I'm worried about him, he added silently to himself.

-"I hope so, too," sighed Mario.
+"I hope so too," Mario mumbled.
 "I don't know how Peach copes with this waiting!
 Or this feeling of helplessness!"
 Mario banged the wall behind him in frustration and received a lot of pain for his trouble.
 The Toad looked sympathetic.